martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 The page displays the thumbnail images at 350px wide, but the actual images are 1920px wide.

-There are many tool available to help with image optimisation including [Image Optimizer Visual Studio Extension](https://visualstudiogallery.msdn.microsoft.com/a56eddd3-d79b-48ac-8c8f-2db06ade77c3/) and [SmushIt](http://imgopt.com/).
+There are many tools available to help with image optimisation including [Image Optimizer Visual Studio Extension](https://visualstudiogallery.msdn.microsoft.com/a56eddd3-d79b-48ac-8c8f-2db06ade77c3/) and [SmushIt](http://imgopt.com/).

 To save time, all the referenced images have been optimised, resized and stored in /performance/begin/optimisedimages, lets use them.